InfraBlockchain/infrablockchain-js/README.md

 ### Sending a transaction

 `transact()` is used to sign and push transactions onto the blockchain with an optional configuration object parameter.
 This parameter can override the default value of `broadcast: true`, and can be used to fill TAPOS fields given `expireSeconds` and either `blocksBehind` or `useLastIrreversible`.
 Given no configuration options, transactions are expected to be unpacked with TAPOS fields (`expiration`, `ref_block_num`, `ref_block_prefix`) and will automatically be broadcast onto the chain.

+also with `transaction_extensions` parameter can be set txfee-payer or trx-votes

 ```js
 (async () => {